felix91gr/awesome-system-swift/README.md

 Our objective is to feature cross-platform libraries, designed for wherever Swift runs ;)

-## How to...
+## How do I...

-* add to the Index?
-Issue a Pull Request!
+* **add to the Index?** Issue a Pull Request!

-* help?
-Give us feedback about what you'd like to see here.
+* **help?** Give us feedback about what you'd like to see here.
 Currently we're making a List, but it could be a table as well with important characteristics like (a) State of development and (b) Systems supported, on the colums of the grid.

 ## The Index